-- Music and brain development – music enhances coordination, concentration and memory, and improves eyesight and hearing.
+- Musical Training Optimises Brain Function – it enhances coordination, concentration and memory, and improves eyesight and hearing.
 The process of learning to play an instrument refines the development of the brain and the entire neurological system.

-- Early musical training helps develop brain areas involved in language and reasoning.
+- Musical training enhances children’s verbal intelligence.
+Early musical training helps develop brain areas involved in language and reasoning.
 Studies show that musical training develops the part of the brain responsible for processing language, and that it can wire the brain’s circuits in specific ways.
 Linking familiar songs to new information also helps to imprint information on a child’s mind.

 - 2 years of learning piano has shown an increase of 30-40% in Math and Spatial scores.

-- Music develops right brain creativity which helps children learn to think outside the box.
+- It develops right brain creativity which helps children learn to think outside the box.

-- Music improves communication skills and social interaction.
-Music lessons help children develop empathy and improve their ability to interpret facial expressions and body language.
+- It improves communication skills and social interaction.
+Musical lessons help children develop empathy and improve their ability to interpret facial expressions and body language.

-In a study on children learning music versus children who did not attend music classes:
+In a study on children learning music versus children who did not attend musical classes:

 “children taking music lessons improved more over the year on general memory skills that are correlated with non-musical abilities such as literacy, verbal memory, visiospatial processing, mathematics and IQ than did the children not taking lessons.” – Science Daily.

-Even if your child only studies music for a while then quits, there are still benefits to be gained from “a little music training“.
-A study published in the Journal of Neuroscience (22 August 2012) titled: “A Little Goes a Long Way: How the Adult Brain is Shaped by Musical Training in Childhood” showed that adults who had had as little as 1 to 5 years of music training as children were better listeners and learners compared to adults without any music training.
+Even if your child only studies music for a while then quits, there are still benefits to be gained from “a little musical training“.
+A study published in the Journal of Neuroscience (22 August 2012) titled: “A Little Goes a Long Way: How the Adult Brain is Shaped by Musical Training in Childhood” showed that adults who had had as little as 1 to 5 years of musical training as children were better listeners and learners compared to adults without any musical training.